TaraRhoseyn/javascript_card_memory_game/README.md

 #### Site owner

 10. As a site owner, I want to be able to collect feedback from users in a simple and easy way.
-11. As a site owner, I want users to be able to navigate the website easily so that I can
+11. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to the game.

 ### Scope